DHTMLX/scheduler-docs/data/google_calendar_integration.md

 ## Getting started

-To start the integration, do the following preperations:
+To start the integration, do the following preparations:

 1. Login to the **Google API console** - <a href="https://code.google.com/apis/console">https://code.google.com/apis/console</a>.
 2. Click on the **"Create new project"** button.
 The **"Google apis"** screen opens.